Travelling without a trace

 Finding a place to stay sustainably is one thing.
 The clothing and gear you wear to protect you from the cold and rain is another.
 Fortunately, many of the outdoor wear manufacturers like Houdini put sustainability and cleanliness right at the heart of what they do.
 Fittingly for winter travel, many manufacturers use high-performance synthetic insulation in their jackets and trousers to replace down, or at least use fully traceable feathers that are a by-product of the food industry.
 (Programmes like Track My Down are good places to start finding out more about this.)

 Then, you actually have to get from one place to another.
 There are options open to you when you’re trying to be more responsible.
 Search engines and tools like Momondo frequently highlight inspirational eco-friendly destinations and attractions.
 But it’s no longer enough for us to “choose our battles” – assuming that because your hotel recycles its waste, you don’t have to pay attention to any other aspect of cleaning up your trip.
 Fortunately, organisations like Sustainable Travel International are teaming up with travel operators to address both the means of travel and the overall perception of eco-tourism.

 Volvo Cars is committed to making transport cleaner and safer.
-For example, we’re working towards getting a million electrified cars on the road by 2025, and have a vision that by 2020 no-one will be killed or seriously injured in a new Volvo.
+For example, we’re working towards getting a million electrified cars on the road by 2025, and have a vision that no-one will be killed or seriously injured in a new Volvo.
 And if people keep voting with their feet for better sustainable transport options, then green travel will rapidly become the norm.
 Until then, keep considering the cleanest options for your winter holiday, and you’ll be sure not to leave any dirty footprints of your own in the snow.